-Cullingham CI,† Janes JK†, Hamelin R, James PMA, Murray B, Sperling F (accepted) The contribution of genetics and genomics to understanding the ecology of the mountain pine beetle system.
+Cullingham CI,† Janes JK†, Hamelin R, James PMA, Murray B, Sperling F (2019) The contribution of genetics and genomics to understanding the ecology of the mountain pine beetle system.
 Canadian Journal of Forest Research †equal contribution by both authors

 Russel T, Cullingham CI, Stothard P, Kommadath A, Herbst A, Coltman DW (2019) Development of a novel mule deer genomic assembly and species-diagnostic SNP panel for assessing introgression in mule deer, white-tailed deer, and their interspecific hybrids.
 G3-Genes Genomes Genetics, 9, 911-919.